Who Was Bill Paxton?

 Born in 1955, Bill Paxton got his first break in the film industry in the mid-1970s, working as a set dresser.
-Paxton then studied with Stella Adler at New York University for two years.
-In 1992, Paxton had his first leading role in One False Move and went on to star in such hits as Aliens, Apollo 13, Twister and Titanic.
-From 2006 to 2011, Paxton appeared on television in the popular HBO drama Big Love.
+After studying with Stella Adler at New York University for two years, he appeared in such notable '80s flicks as The Terminator, Weird Science and Aliens.
+In 1992, Paxton had his first leading role in One False Move, and he went on to star in hits like Apollo 13, Twister and Titanic.
+From 2006 to 2011, Paxton headlined the popular HBO drama Big Love.
 He died on February 25, 2017, after suffering a fatal stroke following heart surgery.

 With his rich, distinctively Texan voice and everyman looks, actor Bill Paxton played a variety of roles, from offbeat characters to leading men.
 He grew up in Fort Worth, Texas, where his father worked in the family's lumber business.
 Paxton's father was also a supporter of the arts, and he frequently took his children to the movies and other cultural events.